 At a strategic time in each regular legislative session, OLCV Education Fund and the Oregon Conservation Network organize a “Citizen Action Day” at the state capitol.
 OCN’s 2019 Lobby Day was held on March 21st.
 Over 100 participants from around the state came together to urge legislators to pass OCN’s 2019 Priorities for a Healthy Oregon.

 OLCV Education Fund brings together conservation groups to explore how framing and language impact our individual and collective success in protecting Oregon’s environment.

 The goal is to discover the values that motivate us all and to teach conservationists to stress these values when they talk about the issues.
 In 2010, the Education Fund commissioned a public opinion poll and a resulting messaging playbook to help Oregon Conservation Network member organizations talk about legislative priorities.

 Non-Partisan Voter Participation

-OLCV Education Fund developed an ambitious project in 2010 to educate voters in key counties about the importance of voting the whole ballot.
+In 2010, the OLCV Education Fund developed an ambitious project to educate voters in key counties about the importance of voting the whole ballot.
 Our work targeted thousands of environmental voters, providing information about how elected officials make critical decisions that impact them.

 We also led an outreach project in three counties – Jackson, Marion and Clackamas – in which OLCV Education Fund teamed up with legislative leaders to discuss environmental issues important to their communities.

-This project helps conservation groups raise more money and recruit more volunteers by providing them with demographic information about their membership from a commercial voter file.
+This project helped conservation groups raise more money and recruit more volunteers by providing them with demographic information about their membership from a commercial voter file.